It is critical that you use professionals with the requisite knowledge of tax law and IRS guidelines.

 Cost Segregation is a widely accepted tax planning strategy used by commercial real estate owners and tenants alike to accelerate depreciation deductions, defer tax, and improve cash flow.

+Cost segregation is an important strategy for a number of reasons.
 You have a valuable opportunity to lower your income taxes if you built, purchased or renovated real estate in a prior year, but have not engaged in a cost segregation study.
 The IRS gift horse allows you to retroactively deduct depreciation amounts that you are legally entitled to, but may not have not take advantage of due to erroneous property classifications.

 To maximize benefits the study should be performed in the year that the building or improvements are placed into service.
 If you did